The IA Guide: A Breakdown of Intrinsic Alignment Formalisms

 \subsection{Shear: Formalism}

 The observed \gls{shear} signal is the combination of the intrinsic component of shapes and the component gravitationally lensed by foreground mass:

-This mathematical sum is an approximation for when the effects are small, as in weak lensing; see the note about \hyperref[note:addition]{shear addition} below.
-Shear quantifies the shape of galaxies and thus is related to the ellipticity described in \rsec{eformalism}.
+This mathematical sum is an approximation for when the effects are small, as in \gls{weak lensing}; see the note about \hyperref[note:addition]{shear addition} below.
+Shear quantifies the shape of galaxies and thus is related to the \gls{ellipticity} described in \rsec{eformalism}.
 Lensing is often defined via the critical mean density, $\Sigma_\text{crit}$, which is the maximum surface density before the light of a source is split into multiple images by a foreground mass. $\Sigma_\text{crit}$ is a function of fundamental constants and the \gls{radial} separations involved in the lensing system, as illustrated in \rfig{lensing_diagram}.

-For instance, in \gls{galaxy-galaxy lensing}, as opposed to lensing by the large-scale structure, the shear is caused by a particular overdensity.
-It is the difference between the average surface density within some projected separation $\bar{\Sigma}(<r_p)$, and the surface density at separation $\Sigma(r_p)$, as a fraction of $\Sigma_{\rm crit}$:
+For instance, while \gls{cosmic shear} is a direct measurement of the large-scale structure between the source and observer, \gls{galaxy-galaxy lensing} is the cross-correlation between source galaxies and biased \glspl{tracer} of the underlying matter~\citep{sheldon_galaxy-mass_2004, heymans_kids-1000_2021, prat_dark_2022}.
+It is the difference between the average surface density of galaxies within some projected separation $\bar{\Sigma}(<r_p)$, and the surface density at separation $\Sigma(r_p)$, as a fraction of $\Sigma_{\rm crit}$: